Chesterfield County Airport: Facilities and aircraft

 Chesterfield County Airport is designated by the FAA as an official general aviation reliever airport for the busier Richmond International Airport.
 The modern terminal building has internet access, Wi-Fi, flight planning room, showers, vending machines, restaurant, and pilot quiet rooms.

 Dominion Aviation Services is the fixed-base operator (FBO) at this field.
 Fuel, flight training, and aircraft rental are available.
 Dominion is an FAA certified repair station.

 Chesterfield County Airport is the home base of the Wingnuts Flying Club.

 The airport is the second busiest in the Richmond region.
-For the 12-month period ending December 31, 2006, the airport had 82,500 aircraft operations, an average of 226 per day: 99% general aviation, 1% air taxi and <1% military.
+For the 12-month period ending December 31, 2020, the airport had 67,623 aircraft operations, an average of 185 per day: 97% general aviation, 1% air taxi and 1% military.

-There are 137 aircraft based at this airport: 75% single engine, 15% multi-engine, 7% jets and 3% helicopters.
+There were at that time 102 aircraft based at this airport: 74 single engine, 14 multi-engine, 8 jet and 6 helicopters.

 Public safety and military

-Chesterfield County Airport home to part of the Virginia State Police Med-Flight Program and serves as an aviation support facility annex for the Virginia Army National Guard 224th Aviation Regiment.
+Chesterfield County Airport is home to part of the Virginia State Police Med-Flight Program and serves as an aviation support facility annex for the Virginia Army National Guard 224th Aviation Regiment.
 The state police currently has two fixed-wing aircraft and two helicopters based out of their aviation division hangar.